Slurp9187/age-xwing/README.md

 A Rust library providing post-quantum hybrid recipients and identities compatible with the age encryption format.

+## Compatibility

+- Fully compatible with the age file format (CLI >= v1.3.0 for PQ support).
+- Designed for Rage integration without external dependencies.

 ## Overview

 This crate implements a post-quantum hybrid recipient and identity for the [age](https://github.com/str4d/rage) encryption tool.
 It combines ML-KEM-768 with X25519 for enhanced security against quantum attacks while maintaining compatibility with the age file format.